jfdenise/wildfly-mcp/doc-ingestor/wildfly-docs/cli/cli-generated.md

 To get the list of all the `deployment-scanner` `scanner` use '*' for `<scanner name>`.

 ## syntax of the operation to get the `deployment-scanner` `scanner` `auto-deploy-exploded`
-allows the automatic deployment of exploded content without requiring a `.dodeploy` marker file. recommended for only basic development scenarios to prevent exploded application deployment from occurring during changes by the developer or operating system. get the `deployment-scanner` `scanner` `auto-deploy-exploded` attribute.
+allows the automatic deployment of exploded content without requiring a .`dodeploy` marker file. recommended for only basic development scenarios to prevent exploded application deployment from occurring during changes by the developer or operating system. get the `deployment-scanner` `scanner` `auto-deploy-exploded` attribute.
 `/subsystem=deployment-scanner/scanner=<scanner name>:read-attribute(name=auto-deploy-exploded)`

 ## syntax of the operation to get the `deployment-scanner` `scanner` `auto-deploy-xml`
-allows automatic deployment of `xml` content without requiring a `.dodeploy` marker file. get the `deployment-scanner` `scanner` `auto-deploy-xml` attribute.
+allows automatic deployment of `xml` content without requiring a .`dodeploy` marker file. get the `deployment-scanner` `scanner` `auto-deploy-xml` attribute.
 `/subsystem=deployment-scanner/scanner=<scanner name>:read-attribute(name=auto-deploy-xml)`

 ## syntax of the operation to get the `deployment-scanner` `scanner` `auto-deploy-zipped`
-allows automatic deployment of zipped content without requiring a `.dodeploy` marker file. get the `deployment-scanner` `scanner` `auto-deploy-zipped` attribute.
+allows automatic deployment of zipped content without requiring a .`dodeploy` marker file. get the `deployment-scanner` `scanner` `auto-deploy-zipped` attribute.
 `/subsystem=deployment-scanner/scanner=<scanner name>:read-attribute(name=auto-deploy-zipped)`